signalfx/integrations/collectd-couchbase/docs/gauge.nodes.memoryFree.md

 ---
 title: memoryFree
-brief: Amount of memory free for the node (bytes) - available in detailed mode
+brief: Amount of memory free for the node (bytes).
 metric_type: gauge
 ---
 ### memoryFree gauge

-This is nodes related metric.
-Amount of memory free for the node (bytes) - available in detailed mode.
+Amount of memory free for the node (bytes)..